Random amenable $\mathrm{C}^*$-algebras: Simple limits of point-line algebras

 (where $C_\mathbb{R}([0,1])$ is identified with $\aff(T(C([0,1],M_{m_n})))$ via the embedding of $C([0,1])$ into the centre of $C([0,1],M_{m_n})$) and a suitable Krein--Milman theorem \cite[Theorem 2.1]{Thomsen:1994qy} to approximate each positive unital linear map $\varphi_n$ by an average of maps induced by $^*$-homomorphisms.

-These results are particularly noteworthy for having demonstrated the necessity for a classifying invariant for simple amenable $\cs$-algebras to include not just traces and ordered $K$-theory but also the pairing between the two (the range of $\rho_A\colon K_0(A)\to\aff(T(A))$ being dense for AF algebras and trivial for AI algebras, with the rest of the invariant potentially the same).
+Simple AI algebras are particularly noteworthy for demonstrating the necessity for a classifying invariant for simple amenable $\cs$-algebras to include not just traces and ordered $K$-theory but also the pairing between the two (see \cite[p.~29]{Rordam:2002yu}).
 For us though, the key point is that the construction of these AH algebras is via an \emph{algorithm} whose \begin{itemize} \item[\emph{input}] is a sequence of affine surjections $\psi_n\colon\Delta_n\to\Delta_{n-1}$ (or positive unital linear maps $\psi_n^*\colon\rr^n\to\rr^{n+1}$), and whose \item[\emph{output}] is a simple $\cs$-algebra whose tracial simplex is specified by (\ref{eqn:geom}) or (\ref{eqn:alg}). \end{itemize} In \S~\ref{subsection:rm}, we will use `representing matrices' to turn the space of sequences (\ref{item:seq}) into a measure space in which we can compute probabilities.
 First though, for the sake of noise reduction we switch our attention from homogeneous to subhomogeneous building blocks.

 The introduction of boundary conditions at the endpoints of the interval (obtaining what are variously referred to as \emph{point-line algebras}, \emph{Elliott-Thomsen building blocks} or \emph{one-dimensional noncommutative CW complexes}) provides access to a wider range for the $K$-theory of the limit algebra.
 (To exhaust the full range, in particular to account for torsion in $K_0$, one must allow for slightly higher dimensional base spaces; see \cite{Elliott:1996qe}.)
 That said, our interest in this section is altogether to rid ourselves of this turbulent $K$-theory, and focus on a class for which the only thing that matters is traces, namely, $\cs$-algebras built from prime dimension drop algebras